arlenh7/arlenh7/README.md

 ### Some things about me:
 - I play volleyball, setter
-- My first language was actually C#
+- My first programming language I actually studied is C#, but now I have an interest in java and webdevelopment
 - I love programming MCP

 ### Some projects: